Subscribe to our mailing list

 The North East is fairly well connected to the rest of India with domestic flights via Kolkata and Guwahati in Assam.
 India’s extensive rail network reaches much of North East India but only just into Arunachal Pradesh, Sikkim and Nagaland.
 Manipur cannot be reached by rail.
 Precautions should be taken when travelling by taxi or when using public transport.

-In Sampan’s experience, Indigo and AirAsia are the two most reliable domestic airlines in India.
+In Sampan’s experience, Indigo is the most reliable domestic airline in India.
 Note that for most airports in India you need to show your ticket (soft or hard copy) and passport to enter the terminal.
 Have these handy.
 When you are travelling through an airport, allow enough time to complete check-in and security procedures.
 Allow time for transiting between flights if you need to change from international to domestic terminals.

 The U.S. Federal Aviation Administration (FAA) has assessed the Government of India’s Civil Aviation Authority.
 It was assessed as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards.